-The Authority is required to make defined contributions to the Pension Account, 37.3% for Fire Fighters who are members of the 1992 Pension Scheme or the Modified Pension Scheme and 27.4% for those who are members of the 2006 Pension Scheme and 28.8% for those who are members of the 2015 Pension Scheme.
+The Authority is required to make defined contributions to the Pension Account, currently 28.8% for those who are members of the 2015 Pension Scheme.
 The Authority must also make defined contributions in respect of Ill Health retirements.

 As these contributions, plus employee contributions, are less than the payments made from the Authority's Pensions Account, the Government provide a specific grant to fund the resulting shortfall.